 The first thing, to begin with, is the MTB type.
 There are 2 basic types of mountain bikes – hardtail and full suspension.

-- A full-suspension mountain bike is a bike with a front (suspended fork) and a rear suspension (shock).
+- A full-suspension mountain bike is a bike with a front (suspension fork) and a rear suspension (shock).
 There are full-suspension trail, enduro, or downhill bikes on the market.

 The table below shows benefits and disadvantages of hardtail and full-suspension mountain bikes.